dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 ```

-And, that's it for the frontend.
+And, that's it for the frontend!
+Comment out your `import * as firebasedb` you won't need it no mo!

 Try creating a note!

 ## SERVER Part Deux